Other Guidance

 Quick Guide to Public Noticing and Filing Requirements under CEQA and NEPA

-The Environmental Management Office has created a Quick Guide to Public Noticing and Filing Requirements under CEQA and NEPA.
+The Environmental Management Office has created a Quick Guide to Public Noticing and Filing Requirements under CEQA and NEPA (PDF).
 The guide provides a summary of the public notification process and the documents that must be prepared when filing environmental determinations and documents.
 It is intended to serve as a quick reference guide and does not supersede any information found in the SER, or any other law, regulation, or policy.

 SB 145 – Accelerating Environmental Mitigation for Transportation